Mission Community Hospital

-The Admitting Department has developed procedures to make your admission to Temple Community Hospital as quick and convenient as possible.
+The Admitting Department has developed procedures to make your admission to Mission Community Hospital as quick and convenient as possible.
 Your admission will be arranged by the Institute’s staff prior to your arrival.

 Items needed for admission: